The number of the beast

 According to the passage above, this number represents the name of the beast or Antichrist.
 How does it do that?
 In the first century, each of the letters in the Greek alphabet (as well as other alphabets) had a numeric value.
 It was common to total up the value of the letters in a person’s name.
 For instance, Jesus’ name in Greek apparently totals 888.
 This is the number of his name.
 The number 666 (or 616) is the combined numeric value of the letters in the Antichrist’s name.

 So, what’s his name?

 Unfortunately, this doesn’t work backwards.
 It’s not like a code; we can’t work back from the numbers to determine a specific name.
 Many potential names have been suggested over the years, from Nero to Ronald Wilson Reagan (get it?
 6 letters in each name) to www (as in world-wide web).
 Each of these claims has problems, by the way.
 It’s interesting that some scholars prefer the number 616 because it works better with Nero’s name in Latin.
-Even if this number did point specifically to Nero, it’s very possible that he was intended to be a type (or model) of the Antichrist to come.
-One thing we’re not told to do is to somehow use this number to figure out ahead of time who the Antichrist will be.
+Even if this number did point specifically to Nero, it’s very possible he was intended to be a type (or model) of the Antichrist to come.
+One thing we’re not told to do is somehow use this number to figure out ahead of time who the Antichrist will be.